Also known as: European holly, Christmas holly, common holly

 |Height:||33 – 82 feet tall (10 – 25 meters)|

 |Leaf Description:||The top of the leaves are generally dark green with a dull, lighter green underside.
 They are glossy with sharp spines along their edges.|

 |Fruit & Flower Description:||Small white flowers have a sweet scent.
 In the late summer and fall, it produces small, spherical, bright red berries that ripen October to November.|

 - Grows in shaded forests, especially coniferous forests, where it remains shady year-round.
 It can also grow in full sun, especially along roadsides, yards, and wetland edges.

-- Once English holly has invaded, its dense growth blocks sunlight from reaching the forest floor.
+- Once English holly has established, its dense growth blocks sunlight from reaching the forest floor.
 This limits native plants’ ability to grow and create a healthy understory.

-- Holly develops a deep root system, which can prevent surrounding vegetation from accessing water sources.
+- Holly develops a deep root system, which can prevent surrounding vegetation from accessing water.

 What you can do about it:

 - Pulling or digging up small holly trees or shrubs is easiest in the fall or winter when the ground is damp.
 Be sure to remove as much of the root as possible, as the plant will regrow from root fragments left in the soil.
 Either burn or pile the removed plants and cover them with a tarp to dry out.